goldentroll/learn-css/project-css-h1-grid/README.md

 </html>
 ```

-3. Create a div and set display to grid.
+3. Set all divs style to border-radius 10px and padding 10px

-4. Add 4 divs to it with these classes:
+4. Create a div and set class to container.
+Set display to grid.

-- header: It wraps all width and has 100px height. background-color: gary
+5. Add 4 divs inside container with following classes:

-- sidebar: It is under header and covers 25% of width of the screen. background-color: yello
+- header: It wraps all width and background-color is gary.
+Content is Header.
-- main: It is under header and next to sidebar and covers 75% of width of the screen. background-color: green
+- sidebar: It is under header and covers 25% of width of the screen. background-color is yellow.
+Content is Sidebar
-- footer: It wraps all width and has 50px height. background-color: blue
+- main: It is under header and next to sidebar and covers 75% of width of the screen. background-color is green.
+Content is Main

-5. Add lorem ipsum text to all section.
+- footer: It wraps all width. background-color is blue.
+Content is Footer

-6. Create 10px horizontal gap between sections.
+2. Create 10px gap between sections.

 ## Want to get reviewed?